TotalVerb/notes/algebraictraits/idea.md

  - but most have both, and it's just a single identity
  - want to make it easy to specify that there is a single identity
  - but also want to preserve the generality of both left- and right-identities

+## solution: LeftIdentity and RightIdentity as separate traits, and Identity as both

+ - but in general, we should prefer higher granularity over lower granularity
+ - macros/functions can be made to simplify defining a large number of methods